RasmusGodske/blog/_posts/2024-04-08-setting-up-the-perfect-laravel-stack.md

 - Added a section on setting up Xdebug for debugging purposes
 - Added Last Words section
 - Added link to github repository
+- Added a a section about installing Ziggy